How to Respond to a Logically Inconsistent Jury Verdict in Your Pennsylvania Auto Accident Case

 Once the jury awarded Kerim lost wages, that award inherently meant that the jury had to believe that he experienced pain and suffering.
 Awarding him nothing for pain and suffering was what’s called “against the weight of the evidence” and meant that Kerim was entitled to a reversal of the $0 pain and suffering award.

 Whether your case seems like it will be complicated or straightforward, it pays to be prepared and to retain knowledgeable injury lawyers from the start.
-The diligent Pennsylvania auto accident attorneys at Needle Law Firm are here to help you respond to every surprise and “curveball” within your case and to continue pressing forward toward the damages award you deserve.
+The diligent Scranton car accident lawyer at Needle Law Firm are here to help you respond to every surprise and “curveball” within your case and to continue pressing forward toward the damages award you deserve.